He was on the trip of a lifetime. Now he’s in a biocontainment unit in Nebraska while hantavirus cases rise

 As of Tuesday morning, 122 people — 87 passengers and 35 crew members — had been evacuated, and most had returned to their home countries.
 Five Australians and one New Zealander are in the Netherlands and set to be repatriated later this week, according to authorities.

-As for what he’s looking forward to most after his weeks of quarantine end, Rosmarin said, “it may sound cliche, but I cannot wait to give my fiance and my family and friends hugs, because that’s something that I just really miss.
-That first hug is going to feel like the best thing in the world.”

 The remaining 27 people aboard the ship — 25 crew members and two medical professionals — are now sailing to Rotterdam, Netherlands, where the ship will be disinfected.
-They are expected to arrive Sunday evening, according to Oceanwide.
+Oceanwide expects the ship to arrive on Monday.

 Three passengers have died since April 11, and there are several other confirmed or probable cases, according to WHO, which has reiterated that the risk to the general public is low.